 Health informatics is the study of resources and methods for the management of health information.

-This area of study supports health information technology, medical practice and medical research.
-To that end, health informatics involves systems such as electronic health records (EHR) and electronic medical records (EMR), health information exchange standards such as Health Level 7 (HL7), medical terminologies such as Systematized Nomenclature of Medicine, Clinical Terms (SNOMED CT), and portable medical devices for the collection of data.
+This area of study supports health information technology, medical practice, medical research and medical informatics.
+To that end, health informatics involves systems such as electronic health records (EHR) and electronic medical records (EMR), health information exchange standards such as Health Level 7 (HL7), medical terminologies such as Systematized Nomenclature of Medicine, clinical terms such as SNOMED-CT (SNOMED CT), and portable medical devices for the collection of health data.

 Continue Reading About health informatics